Something to Talk About (film): Plot

 After Grace almost nearly cheats on Eddie with a friend named Jamie — the horse trainer who has brought Wylie his new champion — she lightly poisons her husband using her grandmother's recipe.
 Angry, Eddie secretly consults a divorce attorney, then they decide to meet at their house to discuss what happened between them.
 There, he tells Grace that the reason why he cheated on her is because he and Grace were no longer being intimate with each other.

 Grace reveals the reason she stopped having sex with him.
 It is because she had become depressed contemplating her life.
 After becoming pregnant with Caroline, Grace dropped out of veterinarian college, then went to work for her father which she had not wanted.
-They both realize they still do love each other so decide to try to work through their problems.
+They both realize they still do love each other so they decide to try to work through their problems.

 On the day of the competition, Caroline wins with Silver Bell.
-Wylie competes too, but loses.
+Wyly competes too, but loses.
 Georgia comes to him and tells him she is proud of him no matter what, and they reconcile.

 At Caroline's victory celebration Eddie and Grace dance with each other happily.
 Grace reveals to her father that she is going back to college to finish her veterinarian degree, but will also continue working for his stable, and they dance together as well.

 The end of the film shows that Grace has been attending veterinary school and has fully reconciled with Eddie.